FarronF/limerick-council-meetings/meetings/2023/09/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th July 2023.md

 Following the adoption of the Minutes, Councillor Teskey expressed disappointment that

-a representative from Uisce Éireann had not agreed to attend a Special Meeting of the--- 2
+a representative from Uisce Éireann had not agreed to attend a Special Meeting of the
+---
+2

 District to discuss sewerage issues in the town of Askeaton.
 Councillor Teskey proposed